March 29, 2022

 Think about it this way.
 There’s likely only a small percentage which are dodgy content creators.
 A few bad guys, lots of good guys.

-The ‘followers’ of the good guys would have created tens of thousands, even hundreds of thousands of dollars in wealth.
+The ‘followers’ of the good guys would have created tens of thousands, even hundreds of thousands of dollars in wealth, per person.
 Just by learning simple principles and a few general investment ideas.
 I know because I hear from people like this all the time.

 The ‘followers” of the bad guys may end up losing thousands, then become jaded and likely give up.
-So, the overall wealth generated in society would absolutely dwarf the losses from poor ‘advice’.
+So, the overall wealth generated in society would be in the mega millions and absolutely dwarf the losses from poor ‘advice’.

 I love writing about what I’ve learned and trying to help others.